rameshy777/fabzero/mdfiles/3D-printer.md

 An object is placed either  too close to the bed or not fully attached to the bed.
 You should check z-offset.

+Assemble 'Stud units', Before you start assembling, access to [settings] menu then to [X,Y,Z] menu and move the bed to proper position for assembly.
+Move the print bed 100 scales downward in Z direction and 100 scales frontward in Y direction.
+After placing the bed in proper position, turn off the device and remove the power cable.
+Please work with caution.

+**When removing the Filament Leftover in TUBE**
+1. While the cartridge is not installed, please go to Setting – Extruder Menu (1) Select “100” ,2) Press the upward arrow * See if the filament comes out * If it does not, please proceed to page 2).
+2. Remove Tube from the Nozzle ( 1) remove snap ring 2) press the tube holder and pull the tube to remove tube holder, 3 and 4) Use a tool such as a LONG NOSE PLIER and pull to see if it comes out.
+If it does not, proceed to the Page 4).
+3. Remove Tube from the Inner Side (Only try this if the previous steps did not work).

+**Usual warping occurs when the excreted Filament starts to cool down:**
+1. Operate 3DWOX at a fairly warm temperature (61 ~ 84)
+    Cold weathers can cause warp in the printed models.
+2. Close all the doors while printing.
+-	Opening top and front doors can affect the printed model
+3. In cases where the shape of the 3D Model has a Counter gradient or Bridge shaped bottom, please turn       off the fan.
+-	In order to change the Fan settings, change the mode to advanced mode.
+-	Go to Settings - Advanced (2) - Cool - Minimum/Maximum Fan Speed and change the values.
+-	Default value for PLA is 50% and ABS is 3%.
+4. Change the Infill rate of the model.
+1)	Change to Advanced Model (Mode - Advanced Mode).
+2)	Change the Infill Rate (Settings - Basic - Fill - Fill Density).
+-	Default value for PLA is 15% and ABS is 10%.
+5. Go through the manual Leveling.
+6. For large sized models with large bottom surface, please print with PLA.
+-	ABS has a tendency to contract easily.
+7. Please print the model in the middle of the bed.
+-	Corners of the bed sheet (especially close to the front door) are easily affected by the outside
+    temperature, causing warp.
+8. Use as least time as possible for pausing.
+-	During the pause, the inner temperature of the 3DWOX decreases, which can affect the warping of the 3D     model.

+**Filament Stuck in the Nozzle**
+Remove the large Debris from the Nozzle through the Extruder mode.
+(Setting-Extruder)
+Please be cautious not to harm the harness of the Heater or the Thermistor when removing the Debris.
+Please be advised that the Heater Harness may be damaged through contact with a metal.
+The Nozzle is heated to a high temperature during the Extruder mode.
+Touching the Nozzle will cause Burn.
+Please ventilate the area when cleaning the Nozzle.
+(Especially ABS).
+1. Execute Extruder mode from the 3DWOX (Setting - Extruder).
+2. After the Nozzle is heated to a high temperature (usually above 200?), Open the upper cover of the Nozzle by pushing the green lever.
+3. Hold the Nozzle tightly and remove the Filament Debris using a Long Nose Plier.
+Please be cautious not to harm the harness of the Heater or the Thermistor when removing the Debris.
+Please be advised that the Heater Harness may be damaged through contact with a metal.
+The Nozzle is heated to a high temperature during the Extruder mode.
+Touching the Nozzle will result in Burn.
+4. After removing the large parts of the Debris, please follow the instructions below to remove the rest of the Filament Debris.

+**Filament is not installed properly:** Check if filament is inserted to the ends of the nozzle.
+Using the extruder option, move the filament towards the nozzle.
+Please check if filament is desecrated, If there is no problem, please run nozzle cleaning.

+We loaded the cartridge, but the printer says that the cartridge is not loaded, then unload the cartridge and check if there is any leftover filaments within the printer.
+Afterwards, try re-installing the cartridge.

 We had a   look   at 3D printers(Additive).
 Which is a single material printer. i.e fused filament deposit,uv curable is a stereo lethography polimerisation.